kippdata/silo/_posts/2014-09-16-Setting_Up_PoweSchool_on_SQL_Server.md

 	* [RStudio](http://www.rstudio.com/products/rstudio/download/): this is an excellent IDE for R.

-## Get F5 Big-IP  Client
+## Get F5 Big-IP Ege Client
-If you have a PowerSource account with Pearson you get it by searching for [artilce #70601](https://powersource.pearsonschoolsystems.com/article/70601?from=search):
+If you have a PowerSource account with Pearson you get it by searching for [article #70601](https://powersource.pearsonschoolsystems.com/article/70601?from=search):

 ![F5 Big-IP Edge Client via PowerSource]({{ site.baseurl }}/images/F5_Big_IP_client.png "F5 Big-IP")